wlonk/arcadia/2015-02-post-playtest-2-outline.md

 Table/GM has:

-  - Future cards (with playing card) (perhaps call Consequences card?)
+  - Consequence cards (with playing card) (perhaps call Consequences card?)
   - NPC cards (with playing card)

 Interactions have: